edgedb/easy-edgedb/README.md

   Object {name: 'Bistritz', modern_name: 'Bistrița'},
 ```

 You can also index a string with `[]` square brackets, starting at 0.
-For example, the string 'Jonathan' looks like this:
+For example, the indexes in the string 'Jonathan' look like this:

 ```
 Jonathan